-Taiwan Fair Trade Commission (TFTC) Investigation: On December 4, 2015, the TFTC notified the Company that it is conducting an investigation into whether the Company's patent licensing arrangements violate the Taiwan Fair Trade Act (TFTA).
+Taiwan Fair Trade Commission (TFTC) Investigation.
+On December 4, 2015, the TFTC notified the Company that it is conducting an investigation into whether the Company's patent licensing arrangements violate the Taiwan Fair Trade Act (TFTA).
+On April 27, 2016, the TFTC specified that the allegations under investigation include whether: (i) the Company jointly licensed its patents rather than separately licensing standard-essential patents and non-standard-essential patents; (ii) the Company's royalty charges are unreasonable; (iii) the Company unreasonably required licensees to grant it cross-licenses; (iv) the Company failed to provide lists of licensed patents to licensees; (v) the Company violated a FRAND licensing commitment by declining to grant licenses to chipset makers; (vi) the Company declined to sell chipsets to unlicensed potential customers; and (vii) the Company provided royalty rebates to certain companies in exchange for their exclusive use of the Company's chipsets.
 If a violation is found, a broad range of remedies is potentially available to the TFTC, including imposing a fine or requiring modifications to the Company's business practices.
 At this stage of the investigation, it is difficult to predict the outcome of this matter or what remedies, if any, may be imposed by the TFTC.
 The Company believes that its business practices do not violate the TFTA.
 The Company continues to cooperate with the TFTC as it conducts its investigation.

-The Company will continue to vigorously defend itself in the foregoing matters that remain outstanding.
+The Company will continue to vigorously defend itself in the foregoing matters in which it is a defendant and which remain outstanding.
 However, litigation and investigations are inherently uncertain.
 Accordingly, the Company cannot predict the outcome of these matters.
-The Company has not recorded any accrual at March 27, 2016 for contingent losses associated with these matters based on its belief that losses, while possible, are not probable.
+The Company has not recorded any accrual at June 26, 2016 for contingent losses associated with these matters based on its belief that losses, while possible, are not probable.
 Further, any possible range of loss cannot be reasonably estimated at this time.
 The unfavorable resolution of one or more of these matters could have a material adverse effect on the Company's business, results of operations, financial condition or cash flows.
 The Company is engaged in numerous other legal actions not described above arising in the ordinary course of its business and, while there can be no assurance, believes that the ultimate outcome of these other legal actions will not have a material adverse effect on its business, results of operations, financial condition or cash flows.